RELS 100 Introduction to Religion: Texts, Contexts, Practices 3 credits

 RELS 259 Special Topics in Religious Studies 3 credits

 From time to time, topics will be offered under this designation to address issues of particular currency, pursue topics of interest to students, or to make faculty research projects available for student learning.

-RELS 270 Introduction to Biblical Hebrew 3 credits
+RELS 270 Introduction to Hebrew Language I 4 credits

 RELS 301 Poetry, Prophecy, and (Poly)theism: A Critical Analysis of the Hebrew Bible 3 credits

 This course is an historical-critical analysis of the books of the Hebrew Bible that emphasizes the historical, social, and ideological dynamics of various authorial traditions within this corpus.
 Additionally, these texts are analyzed within modern interpretive frameworks in order to recognize the ways in which themes from the Hebrew Bible continue to play a role in the construction of Western thought and culture.